leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Geopackaging

 Once you've finished digitizing the riverscape, calculating the fields, and applying the proper symbology, you'll need to save all these shapefiles as a geopackage.
 This allows a user to load in all the layers at once and properly symbolized rather than unsymbolized shapefiles one at a time.
 To package shapefiles, use the "Package Layers" tool from QGIS.
 You'll select all your layers in inputs and then select where you want it saved and the name.
 Then run, now you've created a geopackage!

 ### Metadata

 This [metadata template](https://usu.box.com/s/kg71wsj4gfl4zcd98wm36wl8p5po8baz) is a good baseline to build your metadata off of.
 While you may not need the geomorphic units and transects sections you can use that template as a base to build your project metadata on.
 Name will be your name, Date is the date you started digitizing, you'll then state yes or no regarding whether you've been to site or not, then list your lines of evidence in digitizing, this section is about what sorts of imagery and shapefiles you used for more context of the site.
 Then, for each layer you'll denote what scale you used for digitizing and then your confidence; low, medium, or high.
 The confidence of accuracy is also a good place to list what reasons you had for your confidence level.

+For creating FGDC CSDGM formatted metadata there are tools in both Arc and QGIS that can help and [this website](https://go.mdeditor.org/#/export).
+This style of metadata will generally only be necessary if the data you create will end up in a government database.
+This means that unless you're told to create this specifically, just use the template above.

 ###  Tips, Tricks, & Troubleshooting